 Identification: Typical bass-like shape with a very large mouth; the chin projects forward, and the upper jaw reaches or extends beyond the rear of the eye.
 Their coloring is olive-brown, pink or red.
 Small fish often have brown spots on the side.

-Size: Reaches 36 inches in length and 21 pounds in weight.
+Size: Reaches 38.6 inches in length and at least 21 pounds in weight.
 Most bocaccio caught from piers are small, juvenile fish only a few inches long—rarely over 10 inches in length.
 Larger fish migrate to deeper offshore water.
 The California record fish weighed 17 lb 8 oz and was caught at Point St. Georges Reef, Del Norte Co. in 1987.
 The diving record fish weighed 4 Lbs 9 oz and was taken at Carmel in 2017.
 The IGFA World Record fish is listed at 27 Lbs.
 14 oz. and taken at Elfin Cove, Alaska in 2011.

-Range: From Punta Blanca and Isla Cedros central Baja California, to the western Gulf of Alaska south of Shumagin Islands and Alaska peninsula.
+Range: From Punta Blanca and Isla Cedros central Baja California, to the western Gulf of Alaska, south of Shumagin Islands and Alaska peninsula.
 Common from Bahia San Quentin, northern Baja California, to northern California.
 Uncommon in Oregon and Washington, common in British Columbia.
-I have caught bocaccio at fourteen different piers: from the Newport and Balboa piers in the south to the Point Arena Pier in the north.
+I have caught bocaccio at 19 different piers, from the Newport and Balboa piers in the south to Citizens Dock at Crescent City in the north.

-Habitat: Adult bocaccio inhabit deep reef areas and can range to nearly 1,600 feet deep, although most are found between 165-825 feet.
+Habitat: Adult bocaccio typically inhabit deep reef areas and can range to nearly 1,558 feet deep, although most are found between 165-825 feet.
 Young bocaccio recruit to inshore areas and often are found in sandy, shallow-water areas around piers.